In Memoriam: The Biggest Celebrity Deaths of 2023 | Wealth of Geeks

 Paxton Whitehead

-The seasoned stage performer from Britain passed away on June 16 at 85.
+The seasoned stage performer from Britain, pictured on the left, passed away on June 16 at 85.
 After making his Broadway debut in The Affair in 1962, Whitehead went on to star in sixteen more Broadway shows, including a 1980 revival of Camelot, for which he was nominated for a Tony Award in the role of Pellinore.
-In 1986, he made his first feature film, Back to School, when he played the stiff school dean with a notable performance.
-Viewers were most familiar with him from his extensive history of television guest spots, most notably as a recurrent on Mad About You and Friends.
+In 1986, he made his first feature film, Back to School, when he played the stern dean with a notable performance.
+Viewers were most familiar with him from his extensive history of television guest spots, most notably on Mad About You and Friends.

 Jim Tweto